-In compliance with the Code, the Company requires any auditor who, on his/her own behalf or on behalf of a third party, has an interest a particular Company transaction, to promptly provide comprehensive information on the nature, terms, origin and scale of the interest to the other auditors and the Chairman of the Board of Directors.
+In compliance with the Code, the Company requires any auditor who, on his/her own behalf or on behalf of a third party, has an interest in a particular Company transaction, to promptly provide comprehensive information on the nature, terms, origin and scale of the interest to the other auditors and the Chairman of the Board of Directors.

-The Board of Statutory Auditors oversaw the independence of the external auditing company, verifying that the relevant legal requirements were met, as well as the nature and extent of the various auditing services carried out for the Company and its subsidiaries by the external auditing company and entities belonging to its network.
+The Board of Statutory Auditors oversaw the independence of the independent auditors, verifying that the relevant legal requirements were met, as well as the nature and extent of any non-financial audit services carried out for the Company and its subsidiaries by the independent auditors and the entities in its network.

-In performing its duties, the Board of Statutory Auditors coordinates and collaborates with Internal Audit and the Control and Risks Committee.
+In performing its duties, the Board of Statutory Auditors coordinates and liaises with the internal audit department and with the Control and Risks Committee.

-This coordination is achieved via continual attendance of the Board of Statutory Auditors at meetings of the Control and Risks Committee, the frequent attendance of the head of Internal Audit at meetings of the Board of Statutory Auditors and continual information exchanges between the members of the Board of Statutory Auditors and the head of Internal Audit.
+This coordination is achieved via the regular attendance of the Board of Statutory Auditors at meetings of the Control and Risks Committee, the frequent attendance of the Head of Internal Audit at meetings of the Board of Statutory Auditors and the continuous exchange of information between the members of the Board of Statutory Auditors and the Head of Internal Audit.